pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result

 ### User Story
-- User Story 5.5: View Memory - As a regular user/admin user I can view the memory image, stadium in a google map, average rating, view acount, memory name, description, tournament name,  date, view count, uploaded by inforamtion and all comments for the memory, paginated if there are more than 3 comments
+- User Story 5.9: View Memory - As a regular user/admin user I can add a comment to a memory
 ### Test case steps
 1.